 In 2011, Ariel started Defend The Darkroom.
 What began as screen printing t shirts, bumper stickers and selling them at galleries and shows grew into a Facebook page with a large following of analogue photographers.
-A community was created which centered around sharing articles, art, and techniques with fellow analogue photographers.
+A community was created which centered around sharing articles, art, and techniques with fellow like-minded artists.

-Ariel has a regular column in the magazine Photopreneur.
+Ariel has a regular column in Photopreneur Magazine called "Analogue Culture".
 A magazine which helps photographers begin and grow their business.
-Ariel's column is called "Analogue Culture" and focuses primarily on analogue and alternative photographers. www.photopreneurmag.com
+"Analogue Culture" focuses primarily on analogue and alternative photographers.

 Ariel Kessler has exhibited her work all over the United States, and internationally in Mexico and Japan.

 Her work can be found in public, and private collections throughout the world.

-Ariel lives in Watertown, MA with her dog and muse Georgia.
+Ariel lives in Watertown, Massachusetts with her dog and muse, Georgia.